sagemath/trac_to_gh/Issue 2142.md

 # Issue 2142: product of two subdivided matrices should yield a subdivided matrix if it makes sense

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2142

 Original creator: jason